b-harvest/Canto/x/liquidstaking/spec/01_concepts.md

 The rewards accumulated on the **reward module account** can be withdrawn by anyone who has lsToken, at a discounted price.

-The discount rate is calculated as follows: `discount rate = reward module account's balance / (num paired chunks * chunk size)`
+The discount rate is calculated as follows: `discount rate = reward module account's balance / NetAmount`

 The cap is 3% so the discount rate cannot exceed 3%.
 This value is a parameter that can be changed by governance.